garrettdevereux/ComputerVisionFinal/README.md

 </p>

 <p>As these images are much different from the training and testing sets, it makes sense that the models don't do great.
 It seems that most of the action shots are classified pretty well by the models, but there is a lot of confusion for the photos where I am just standing and posing.
-Overall, it is really cool to see how each model's learning transfers to a different set in the real world.</p>
+Overall, it is really interesting to see how each model's learning transfers to a different set in the real world.</p>

 <p>Note: See the 'Comparison of the Models', 'Comparison Function', 'Compare on Validation', and 'Real World Application' in <a href="https://github.com/garrettdevereux/ComputerVisionFinal/blob/main/Final_Project.ipynb">Final_Project.ipynb</a> for a full explanation as well as how the code was implemented to aquire these results.</p>